christian-hobelsberger/PersonalWebsite/content/home/experience.md

     date_start: '2019-06-01'
     date_end: ''
     description: |2-
-        Responsibilities include:

-        * Professional support of the students
+        * Professional support for students in grades 5-8 in various subjects
-        * Management of chess education
+        * Management of a chess program that allows students to learn and explore the game of chess

   - title: Tutor
     company: ''